petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-products.md

 1. Click *Submit*.

 This creates the product in draft status.
-You can publish it as it is, but it is best to do some basic configuration first.
+You can publish it as it is, but you should do some basic configuration first.

 ## Basic Product Configuration

-Let's add some basic details for the product.
+Let's add some details for the product.

 1. Under *Details*, enter the following description:

    ```
-   Level up your breakfast game with Delectable Bonsai's bestselling signature sap infused maple syrup.
+   Level up your breakfast game with Delectable Bonsai's best selling signature sap infused maple syrup.
    ```

-1. Under *Categorization*, click *Select* next to Delectable Bonsai.
+1. Under Categorization, click *Select* next to Delectable Bonsai.
 Choose the *Syrup* category.
 You can use these categories in facets when building the storefront.

 1. Go to the *SKUs* tab and select the `default` sku.
 Enter `DBSY001` in the SKU text field.

 1. Click *Publish*.

-1. Navigate to the *Configuration* tab and enter the following values in the *Shipping* card.
+1. Navigate to the *Configuration* tab and enter the values below in the *Shipping* card.

    **Width:** 2